 How is it collected?

-- Your email address and first name was collected through either the purchasing of pre-existing sample lists, or were provided to us by your employer or membership organisation; or provided by the Environment Agency.
+- Your email address and first name was collected through either the purchasing of pre-existing sample lists; or were provided to us by your employer or membership organisation; or provided by the Environment Agency.

 - Any contacts obtained from pre-existing sample lists have been sourced in compliance with GDPR, whereby either: